2ndSightLab/2sl-handy-personal-ssh-key-on-ec2/README.md

 Test connecting to your instance using your new key.

+You will be asked to enter the passphrase you added ot the key.

 Remember that if you change the underlying instance for a key you have created you will need to remove it from .ssh/known_hosts.
 I usually just delete that whole directory when usign the same key to connnect to a different instance.
 I've also written about the risks surrounding that error message here:

 https://medium.com/cloud-security/warning-remote-host-identification-has-changed-30e0f4164160